canonical/ubuntu-pro-for-wsl/docs/explanation/ref-arch-explanation.md

 ### Components on Ubuntu WSL instances

-The WSL Pro service runs in each instance of Ubuntu on WSL.
+The WSL Pro service runs in each instance of Ubuntu WSL.
 From the host, the Windows agent communicates with this service.
 This allows commands to be sent from the host, which are then executed by the Pro service on each instance.
 When an Ubuntu WSL instance is started, the WSL Pro service runs and queries